Improbable-AI/curiosity_baselines/README.md

   * **Algorithm** - Uses gathered samples to train the `agent` (e.g. defines a loss function and performs gradient descent).
     * **Optimizer** - Training update rule (e.g. Adam), attached to the `algorithm`.
     * **OptimizationInfo** - Diagnostics logged on a per-training batch basis.
-  * **Curiosity Algorithm** - Modifies the reward signal by generating intrinsic rewards.
+  * **Curiosity Algorithm** - Generates an intrinsic reward signal that can be passed directly through the sampler or in batches to the Algorithm.
     * **Optimizer** - Training update rule (e.g. Adam), attached to the `algorithm`.
     * **OptimizationInfo** - Diagnostics logged on a per-training batch basis.